 - Acknowledge and agree to Google’s required certifications regarding discrimination and donation receipt and use.

 Step 3: Take the Pre-Qualification Survey

 Google requires every participant complete this pre-qualification survey.
-It should take about 10 minutes to finish and covers demographic information about your organization and how you'll be utilizing the ad grant.
+It covers demographic information about your organization and how you'll be utilizing the ad grant.

 Step 4: Complete Google Ad Grants Training